10 More of the Strongest Link Monsters in Yu-Gi-Oh

 Link Rating: 4

 Unfortunately, his first effect doesn't quite live up.
 When another monster is special summoned to a zone that a link monster (belonging to either player) points to, Bomber destroys all cards in the main monster zones, and your other creatures cannot attack for the rest of the turn.
-This locks both yourself and your opponent from using your link slots unless you're willing to annihilate all monsters within the main zones, so plan your moves accordingly.
+This locks both yourself and your opponent from using link slots unless you're willing to annihilate all monsters within the main zones, so plan your moves accordingly.
 Thankfully, Bomber's next effect is less hazardous, simply inflicting damage to your opponent whenever it attacks a monster equal to that monster's original ATK, a brutal way to add insult to 3000 attack points of injury.

 4. Topologic Trisbaena